-Nick Cantoni is the Work Health and Safety Manager for Catholic Education Northern Territory (CENT).
-What started as a 1Place implementation for their early learning centres has grown into a system-wide solution covering ELCs, out-of-school hours care programs, preschools, and full school operations.
-We sat down with Nick to understand how 1Place transformed their approach to safety and compliance.
+Two and a half years ago, Nick Cantoni, the WHS manager for Catholic Education Northern Territory (CENT) partnered with 1 Place to enhance the reporting capabilities within CENT.
+What started as a 1Place implementation for CENT early learning centres has grown into a system-wide solution covering ELCs, out-of-school hours care programs, preschools, and Primary and Secondary school operations.
+1Place collaborated with Nick to understand CENT requirements and to develop an information system solution that aligned with their Work Health & Safety Management System.

 How did Catholic Education NT first start with 1Place?

 We’ve been with 1Place for about 2.5 years since joining with CENT.
 It was brought in primarily for the ELCs, and then we ramped it up to include our OSHCs, preschools, and now it’s across our full system.
 We have 17 schools using it.
-We’ve probably upscaled what it was designed for, and we’ve been really supported by the team at 1Place in doing that.
+We’ve probably upscaled above and beyond what it was designed for, and we’ve been really supported by the team at 1Place in doing that.

 What was safety reporting like before 1Place?